paradigmxyz/reth/book/developers/exex/exex.md

 Read more about things you can build with Execution Extensions in the [Paradigm blog](https://www.paradigm.xyz/2024/05/reth-exex).

-## How to build an Execution Extension?
+## How do I build an Execution Extension?

 Let's dive into how to build our own ExEx (short for Execution Extensions) from scratch, add tests for it, and run on Holesky testnet.